sixty4bit/gsmetrics/README.md

 https://spreadsheets.google.com/feeds/worksheets/#{your_document_id}/private/full

 For every worksheet there will be an <entry> element which has an id.
 The last part of the id (something like od6) is the worksheet_id you have to provide.
-If you find a better way to get that information or would implement an extension to the executable to go over the api and get that information you are very welcome.
+The executable will give you a list of all worksheets for your document at the end of the setup process.

-Copyright (c) 2011 Florian Motlik
+Copyright (c) 2011-2012 Florian Motlik, licensed under MIT License

 Based on the gem template by https://github.com/goncalossilva/gem_template